afontana405/Windows-sys-audit/README.md

 ## Description

-This PowerShell script generates a report on Installed Programs, Running Services, Open Ports, and Firewall Rules for a Windows machine
+This PowerShell script generates a report on Installed Programs, Running Services, Open Ports, Firewall Rules, and Chrome Bookmarks for a Windows machine

 ## Usage